WiIIiamTang/term_project_360-420-w2019-section2-Tang-Dinh/src/README.md

 java MultipleRuns dataset/wine1vs2.txt 1000
 ```

 There are additional java files that allow you make graphs.
 To use them, follow the same syntax as before.
-Because these graphs only run on one single instance of a logistic regression and not an average over a couple hundred runs, we wouldn't recommend using them to represent the general model; they can help, however, to get a sense of how the regression is performing.
+Because these graphs only run on one single instance of a logistic regression and not an average over a couple hundred runs, we wouldn't recommend using them to represent the general model; they can help, however, to choose parameters, get a sense of how the regression is performing, or make sure things are working properly!
+Like we said at the start, most of these graph generators were not used for figures in the final report.

 Do not run AccVSAlphaIteration.java, it is only there to show what code we ran to gather data and plot the heatmap in excel.